Mastering: Frequently Asked Questions

 Can you master from stems?

-What is a production master & why do I need it?
+What is a DDPi / CD Production Master and why do I need it?

 What’s the difference between PMCD and DDPi Master?
 Which do you recommend?